 The Japanese medical and veterinary medical education system has been improved under the jurisdiction of MEXT responding to social demands and the unification of international medical and veterinary education standards in a changing world of globalization.
 Both educational systems consist of a six-year undergraduate education that is quite different from the education systems of Europe and the United States.
-There are 82 schools for medical education (42 national universities, 8 public universities, 31 private universities and one Defense Medical School) and there are 16 faculties/schools for veterinary education (10 national universities, one public university and five private universities) in Japan.
-In addition to these universities, a new private university opened a Faculty of Veterinary Medicine in 2018.
+There are 82 schools for medical education (42 national universities, 8 public universities, 31 private universities and one Defense Medical School) and there are 16 faculties/schools for veterinary education (10 national universities, a new private university opened a Faculty of Veterinary Medicine in 2018.